 BONUS: Breaking a chunk off of a building in his place could go for millions at a huge museum, so that's another huge source of income.

-On top of all of this, he is also the smartest man on Earth.
+On top of it all, he is also the smartest man on Earth.

-Because of all this, he's #3 on the list.
+Because of all this, he's #3 on this list.

 Being able to keep up with the titans in the Justice League like Superman and Wonder Woman (and often having to save them all, always being one step ahead of almost everyone in the DC universe), Batman is easily among the smartest characters in comic books.

 With this intelligence, he runs Wayne Enterprises, a multi-billion dollar international company, and somehow still has enough time to be Batman (see: Lucius Fox) and get all those crazy gadgets he needs not only made, but ordered privately and in quantities that allow him to always have everything he needs under his belt... well, ON his belt.also ranked#1 OF 96 The Best DC Comics Heroes#1 OF 94 The Best Members of the Justice League and JLA#1 OF 184 The Best Comic Book Superheroes of All Time#1 OF 82 The Best Characters from Batman Comics

 So, imagine Bill Gates did nothing but try and kill some unkillable guy all the time.